Park MGM/NoMad Hotel

 Twenty years after it opened, the Monte Carlo is no more.
 No, they didn’t implode it and start over, but instead they have done a complete top to bottom remodel to turn it into a new hotel called Park MGM and a boutique hotel within the hotel, NoMad Las Vegas, a sister to the popular New York NoMad and The Line in Los Angeles.

 The $450 million renovation touched every single corner of the hotel including the casino, lobby, shopping, pool area, and all of the guest rooms.
-Most (if not all) of the restaurants have been replaced as will the nightlife options, which will include a new nightclub.
+Most of the restaurants have been replaced and new nightlife options have been added.

-NoMad Las Vegas takes over 292 guest rooms and suites and feature its own porte corchere, lobby, and pool.
-It will be patterned after the award-winning New York NoMad run by the same company that does The Line in Los Angeles and Freehand hotels in Chicago and Miami.
-Design is TBD but expect it to be swank and expensive.
-This part of the hotel will also get a Las Vegas version of NoMad restaurant, which wins raves and stars at its New York outlet.
+The NoMad Las Vegas takes over 292 guest rooms and suites and feature its own porte corchere, lobby, and pool.
+It is patterned after the award-winning New York NoMad run by the same company that does The Line and NoMad hotels in Los Angeles and Freehand hotels in Chicago and Miami.

 Unsurprisingly, the new name and decor has brought along with it higher prices.
-Expect to pay in the $150-$200 range during the week and over $200 a night on weekends.
+You can find some weekdays as low as $99 but don’t be surprised to find $169 and up common.
+Weekends are mostly over $200 and some over $300 per night.
 That’s before the $37 per night (plus tax) resort fee.

-And don’t forget about the fees for parking that were instituted in 2016.
+And don’t forget about the fees for parking.
 It costs $15 per day for self parking and $24 per day for valet for hotel guests and non-guests alike.
-The only way to get out of it is if you have a players’ club card at the Pearl or above level, which gets you free self-parking and the Gold or above level, which gets you free valet
+The only way to get out of it is if you have a players’ club card at the Pearl or above level, which gets you free self-parking and the Gold or above level, which gets you free valet.